 In general, I found that the paved roads in Costa Rica have been much better than those in San Diego, CA. When road issues arise, work crews have been quick to fix.

-Driving here has been much better than I expected.
+Except for the flat tires, driving here has been much better than I expected.